Planning ahead will ensure you and your family can enjoy a wonderful adventure together

-A road trip budget planner can help make sure your adventures across America are more fun-filled and less financially stressful.
-From fuel to food to lodging and more, our budget planner for a road trip should help you plan your expenses so you’re prepared.
+Budget planning for a road trip can help ensure your adventures across America are more fun-filled and less financially stressful.
+From fuel to food to lodging and more, our budget planning methods for road trips can help prepare you for any and all expenses.

-Once you hit the road, it’s all about making memories and finding adventure.
+Once you hit the highway, it’s all about making memories and following adventure.

-Americans have always been willing to cross vast distances, whether for family or for opportunities.
+Americans have always been willing to cross vast distances, whether to reunite with family or for fun opportunities.
 It’s a trend that has built the nation and driven development over the centuries.

 The American road trip is iconic.

-Whether it’s a summertime family vacation or a long-weekend getaway for fresh air, a road trip in the U.S. is a staple family activity.
+Whether it’s a summertime family vacation or a long weekend getaway for fresh air, a road trip in the U.S. is a staple family activity.
+Buckle up and start budget planning for your next road trip with these easy steps.

-Your road trip budget needs to include a variety of costs.
-Knowing these potential expenses is the first step to navigating these budgeting challenges.
+Every road trip budget needs to include a variety of costs.
+Knowing these potential expenses is the first step to navigating these budget planning challenges.
 There are many tools you can use to help plan your budget, as well as to minimize your expenses.
 This guide will offer multiple options for tools alongside suggestions for creating and sticking to your budget.
 According to the United States Travel Association, food and lodging are the two largest expenses for travelers.

 Food (which includes restaurants, groceries, and drinking establishments) accounts for approximately 25% of total traveler spending in the United States.

-Planning ahead will ensure you can enjoy a wonderful adventure without the stress of last-minute, unnecessary costs.
-While a spur-of-the-moment adventure can be a fantastic idea to inspire family memories, you’d likely stay fairly close to home and not incur many expenses.
+Planning ahead will ensure an enjoyable and wonderful adventure without the stress of last-minute, unnecessary costs.
+While a spur-of-the-moment jaunt someplace can be a fantastic idea to inspire family memories, you’d likely stay fairly close to home and not incur many expenses.

 A longer road trip that may lead to a national park adventure, or to a beachfront getaway, or to mountainside bliss — those will certainly require more planning in advance.